 Selecting the right metal powder is a vital consideration in additive manufacturing (AM), as the quality and properties of the powder strongly influences the properties of the end-component.
 Simply put, there are three major aspects to consider: selection of raw material, particle size and morphology.
 Find out why we decided to go for titanium powder in the world’s first 3D-printed, smash-proof guitar.
 World famous by now – and tested by rock-legend Yngwie Malmsteen.

 To get optimum results and uniform part build in additive manufacturing, it is essential to use high quality metal powders with good consistency.
-Based on more than 150-year material knowledge and in-house powder manufacturing capabilities, Sandvik is expert at matching material to print process and application.
+Based on more than 150-years of leading materials expertise and in-house powder manufacturing capabilities, Sandvik is expert at matching material to print process and application.

 Why did you select titanium powder to build the guitar body?